Click covers for info. Copyright (C) Rudy Rucker 2021.

 I’d prefer not to be a grieving parent who continually discusses his loss with the kids and grandkids.
 Maybe I’ll get there.
 So far they don’t seem to mind or resent my bringing it up.
 It’s still present in their minds as well.
 I hope in a year or two it’ll damp down, at least somewhat.

-The next week I had a big insight.
-As I may already have mentioned in these posts, I have a very good model of Sylvia in my head.
-A human brain is of course the best possible “computer” for simulating a human.
-And I have an immense data base on Sylvia.
-As an SF writer and a computer maven, I’ve been saying to myself that I can run a simulation of Sylvia.
+As an SF writer and a computer maven, it occurs to me that my brain can run a simulation of Sylvia.
 What I call a “lifebox” in my nonfiction tome The Lifebox, the Seashell, and the Soul.
-And my most recent novel Juicy Ghosts is about a big company renting out lifebox slots in their cloud silo.
+Or you might listen to my UC Santa Cruz podcast on Lifebox Immortality And my most recent novel Juicy Ghosts is about a big company renting out lifebox slots in their cloud silo.
 Rent-A-Soul.
-But this idea doesn’t go far enough.

 And now I’m fooling with this insight, opening up to it, and it makes me feel much better than I did a few days ago.

-Here’s a photo of Sylvia and me, in the form of those two logs.
+Here’s a photo of Sylvia and me, in the form of two logs.
 In the last months, we’d lie together like that in the mornings, close as close can be, hugging, desperate, terrified.

 Light beamed from madman’s stark, staring eyes, as if he were a jack-o’-lantern with a flare within.